arcunique/tagNN/README.md

 [![Build Status](https://img.shields.io/badge/release-0.1-orange)](https://github.com/arcunique/TagNN)
 [![Python 2.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-371/)

-TagNN is a code developed to calculate the presssure-temperature profile of the atmosphere of a T-dwarf (Methane brown dwarf) from the grid of pressure-temperature profiles of the T-dwarfs, calculated for different values of effective temperature (Teff), surface gravity (g) and metallicity ([Fe/H]).
+__TagNN__ (T-dwarf Atmospheric Grid using Neural Network) is a code developed to calculate the presssure-temperature profile of the atmosphere of a T-dwarf (Methane brown dwarf) from the grid of pressure-temperature profiles of the T-dwarfs, calculated for different values of effective temperature (Teff), surface gravity (g) and metallicity ([Fe/H]).
 These grids have been developed by [Marley 2000](http://articles.adsabs.harvard.edu/pdf/2000ASPC..212..152M) and used by